Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm

 Another character from Star Wars: The Old Republic, named Lana Beniko, was also featured on the poster.
-She was a Sith Lord who eventually formed an alliance with the Jedi Order to go against the Revanites, but it is extremely notable that she also made the May 4 poster.
+She was a Sith Lord who eventually formed an alliance with the Jedi Order to oppose the Revanites, but it is notable that she also appears on the May 4 poster.

 Bastila Shan on the May 4 poster.